scottblanc/whatifexplorer/README.md

 An interactive web tool that transforms natural language questions into explorable causal graphs.
 Describe a cause-and-effect relationship you want to understand, and the system generates a Structural Causal Model (SCM) you can manipulate through interventions.

+## How It Works

+1. **Query Processing**: User's natural language question is sent to Gemini with a structured prompt
+2. **Model Generation**: Gemini returns a JSON Structural Causal Model with nodes, edges, and distributions
+3. **Validation**: The model is validated for connectivity and correct node typing
+4. **Rendering**: D3.js renders the DAG using dagre for layout
+5. **Inference**: When interventions are made, Monte Carlo sampling propagates effects through the graph
+6. **Visualization**: Node distributions update in real-time based on propagated samples

 ## Features

 - **Natural Language Input**: Ask questions like "How does inflation affect unemployment?" or "What drives housing prices?"